Food coloring

-Food coloring, or color additive, is any dye, pigment, or substance that imparts color when it is added to food or drink.
-They come in many forms consisting of liquids, powders, gels, and pastes.
-Food coloring is used in both commercial food production and domestic cooking.
-Food colorants are also used in a variety of non-food applications, including cosmetics, pharmaceuticals, home craft projects, and medical devices.
+Food coloring, color additive or colorant is any dye, pigment, or substance that imparts color when it is added to food or beverages.
+Colorants can be supplied as liquids, powders, gels, or pastes.
+Food coloring is commonly used in commercial products and in domestic cooking.

+Food colorants are also used in various non-food applications, including cosmetics, pharmaceuticals, home craft projects, and medical devices.
+Some colorings may be natural, such as with carotenoids and anthocyanins extracted from plants or cochineal from insects, or may be synthesized, such as tartrazine yellow.

+In the manufacturing of foods, beverages and cosmetics, the safety of colorants is under constant scientific review and certification by national regulatory agencies, such as the European Food Safety Authority (EFSA) and US Food and Drug Administration (FDA), and by international reviewers, such as the Joint FAO/WHO Expert Committee on Food Additives.

 Purpose of food coloring

 People associate certain colors with certain flavors, and the color of food can influence the perceived flavor in anything from candy to wine.
 Sometimes, the aim is to simulate a color that is perceived by the consumer as natural, such as adding red coloring to glacé cherries (which would otherwise be beige), but sometimes it is for effect, like the green ketchup that Heinz launched in 2000.
 Color additives are used in foods for many reasons including: